Coachnmomof3/UCB_COVID_Prediction_Model/README.md

 **OUR NEW DATASET:**
 - COVID-19 Radiography Database, https://www.kaggle.com/tawsifurrahman/covid19-radiography-database

+### Week 3 and 4
+We are still using this dataset as for the final model.
+We have not made any further changes to this.

 # Feature Engineering
 ### Week 1
 This first model I created is just and initial test to make sure our data and images were being imported.
 This is an image dataset so the features are just the images from the dataset.